minio/docs/source/operations/cert-manager/cert-manager-operator.rst

       Replace ``<cluster domain>`` with the actual value for your MinIO tenant.
       ``cluster domain`` is the internal root DNS domain assigned in your Kubernetes cluster.
-      Typically, this is ``cluster.local``, but confirm the value by checking your coredns configuration for the correct value for your Kubernetes cluster.
+      Typically, this is ``cluster.local``, but confirm the value by checking your CoreDNS configuration for the correct value for your Kubernetes cluster.

       For example: